How to Use VLOOKUP with SUM Function in Excel (6 Methods)

 Output: 150 (John’s total marks on Math and Biology)

-6. Using Excel VLOOKUP with SUM Function in Array
+Method 6 – Using Excel VLOOKUP with the SUM Function in an Array

-Look at the following dataset, where we need to find out not only just the name of the customer but also the total purchase of the large quantity of product that the customer purchased.
+Look at the following dataset, where we need to find out not only just the name of the customer but also the total cost of the purchase.

 Implementation in Array